Charles Blake (chess player): Legal career

-Blake emigrated to Canada in 1903 and read law in Winnipeg, Canada, and was called to the Manitoba Bar in 1909.
+Blake immigrated to Canada in 1903, read law in Winnipeg, Canada, and was called to the Manitoba Bar in 1909.
 He practised with Rothwell & Johnson in Winnipeg, between 1909 and 1911, before setting up his own practice in Brandon, Manitoba, in 1912.
 He moved to Ontario in 1925 and was called to the Ontario Bar in 1929 and the British Columbia Bar in 1949.

 Chess career

-Blake was chess champion of Western Canada between 1907 and 1910, and was Winnipeg Chess Club Champion, also from 1907 to 1910.
+Blake was the chess champion of Western Canada between 1907 and 1910, and was Winnipeg Chess Club Champion, also from 1907 to 1910.
 Blake won the U.S. Open Chess Championship in 1911.
-He was said to be one of the few players who could effectively compete with Magnus Smith, the three time Canadian Chess Champion.
+He was said to be one of the few players who could effectively compete with Magnus Smith, the three-time Canadian Chess Champion.
 Blake was runner up in the Canadian Chess Championship in 1909 and 1913.
-In the 1920s he won two Northwest Competitions in Canada.
+In the 1920s, he won two Northwest Competitions in Canada.

 World War I

 At the outset of World War I, Blake joined the 99th Manitoba Rangers.
-He was with the Canadian Expeditionary Force in France, 8th Battalion, 1st Canadian Division, from August 1914 where he was a Lieutenant, later promoted to a Captain in October 1915.
-He was further promoted to the rank of a Major in September 1916.
+He was with the Canadian Expeditionary Force in France, 8th Battalion, 1st Canadian Division, from August 1914, where he was a lieutenant, later promoted to captain in October 1915.
+He was further promoted to the rank of major in September 1916.

 Death

-Blake’s wife predeceased him.
+Blake's wife predeceased him.
 He died, without issue, on 18 May 1961.